IvyGAOWei2/Fresh-Harvest-Delivery/README.md

 The db file for the database is located at `dbFile/freshHarvestDelivery.sql`

 ### Configuration File
-The configuration file for the database connection is located at `dbFile/config_example`, please configure this file and rename it to `dbFile/config.cnf`
+The configuration file for the database connection is located at `dbFile/config_example`, please copy this file and rename it to `dbFile/config.cnf`, then configure with your own

 ### Database Load
 run freshHarvestDelivery.sql then dataImport.sql